UVic work study program

 Complete a work study application

-Return to Student Awards & Financial Aid after three business days with photo identification for the decision on eligibility.
+Return to Student Awards & Financial Aid after four business days with photo identification for the decision on eligibility.

 If you are eligible:

 - You will receive a work study authorization form - your ticket to participating in the program.
 Students assessed with less than 20 hours of eligibility will not receive an authorization form.

 - You will view the work study job positions.
 It is recommended that prospective applicants wait until they have worked out their timetable for the year before applying for a work study position.
 The final decision on hiring will be made by the project supervisor.